At COP28, King Charles warns world of climate 'tipping points'

 What’s the context?

-While heir to the throne, Charles was an active campaigner for the environment over more than five decades.
+While heir to the throne, Charles was an active campaigner for the environment for more than five decades.

 In 1970, aged 21, he gave his first major speech on the issue, warning of the dangerous effects of plastic pollution.

-"He's been talking about these issues for a long time, way before they became mainstream," said Ed Matthew, campaigns director of think-tank E3G.
+"He's been talking about these issues for a long time, way before they became mainstream," Ed Matthew, campaigns director of think-tank E3G, told Context.

-Along with speeches on the global stage, Charles has worked with actors from the public, private and non-profit sectors.
+Along with speeches on the global stage, Charles has worked with the public, private and non-profit sectors.

-He established the International Sustainability Unit in 2010 to address challenges such as protecting rainforests and marine ecosystems, and last year launched a new charter of sustainable actions for companies to sign called "Terra Carta".
+He established the International Sustainability Unit in 2010 to address challenges such as protecting rainforests and marine ecosystems, and in 2021 launched a new charter of sustainable actions for companies to sign up to called "Terra Carta".

 "To make sure we go for really ambitious climate action in the UK, we need the conservative case for climate change to be made," Matthew said.